StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 title: Stratify Toolbox Campaign Preview
 ---

+> Version 4

+I removed the features for the web application.
+I never use that feature.

 > Version 3

 I removed the features highlighting instrumentation.
 I added a focus on the ability to do secure production programming.